Even the greatest, most successful products eventually decline.

 What is the product life cycle?

 The Product Life Cycle defines the stages a product moves through during its lifetime.
-There are typically four commonly-accepted stages of the product life cycle—introduction, growth, maturity, and decline.
+There are typically four commonly accepted product life cycle stages—introduction, growth, maturity, and decline.

 Why are the product life cycle stages important?

-Following the life cycles of your products is an essential part in running a successful, future-proofed business.
+Following the life cycles of your products is essential in running a successful, future-proofed business.

-Development isn’t just stage one — it’s going to be an inherent part of every moment of your product’s life cycle.
-You’ll be in a constant state of product development, consistently improving or adding new products to your catalog — just like some of the biggest and best companies in the world.
+Development isn’t just stage one—it will be an inherent part of every moment of your product’s life cycle.
+You’ll be in a constant state of product development, consistently improving or adding new products to your catalog—just like some of the biggest and best companies in the world.

 At Gembah, we’re world leaders in product development processes, helping SMBs explore affordable development ideas, teaching the value of this ongoing cycle, and ensuring you can repeat the process as often as needed.